specklesystems/speckle-sharp/ConnectorRhino/README.md

 ### Debugging

 After setting up dependencies, server and accounts you're good to go - almost there!
 After the first build, make sure to:

 - Open the bin folder (e.g., `C:\Users\Admin\Code\sharp\ConnectorRhino\bin\Debug`),
 - Drag and drop the `ConnectorRhino.rhp` inside an already running instance of Rhino,
 - Open the Speckle plugin by typing `Speckle` in the Rhino command line.

+You can now close Rhino, and start a Visual Studio's debug session.
+This will launch Rhino for you, and the Speckle plugin should load!

 ## Contributing